ki11men0w/oraddl/README.md

   -v --views[=NAME,NAME,...]
 Names of views to retrieve.
 Names are case
                                                 sensitive.
 If you specify no names then all the views will be retrieved
-     --sources=ITEM                             Names of sources (packages, functions,
+     --sources=[=NAME,NAME,...]
+Names of sources (packages, functions,
                                                 procedures, java, types) to retrieve.
 Names are case sensitive.
 If you specify no names then all the sources will be retrieved
-     --triggers=ITEM                            Names of triggers to retrieve.
+     --triggers=[=NAME,NAME,...]
+Names of triggers to retrieve.
 Names are case sensitive.
 If you specify no names then all the triggers will be retrieved
-     --synonyms=ITEM                            Names of synonyms to retrieve.
+     --synonyms=[=NAME,NAME,...]
+Names of synonyms to retrieve.
 Names are case sensitive.
 If you specify no names then all the synonyms will be retrieved
-     --sequences=ITEM                           Names of sequences to retrieve.
+     --sequences=[=NAME,NAME,...]
+Names of sequences to retrieve.
 Names are case sensitive.
 If you specify no names then all the sequences will be retrieved
      --mviews[=NAME,NAME,...]
 Names of materialized views to retrieve.
 Names